Exact phylodynamic likelihood via structured Markov genealogy processes: Results

 \end{mathsize}

-Since there is only a single deme, and since nothing depends on the state, in writing the corresponding filter equation (\cref{thm:obsc_filter}), we can take $w$ to be independent of both $x$ and $y$.

 In the classical case \citep{Kingman1982a}, $m$ samples are taken simultaneously at a single time, $T$.
-Then, if $B$ is the set of branch-times and $\ell(t)$ is the number of lineages in the genealogy at time $t$, upon summing over $x$ and $y$, the filter equation reads \begin{mathsize}{9pt}{10pt}
+Since nothing depends on the state, in writing the corresponding filter equation (\zcref{eq:obsc-filter-reg}), we can sum over both $x$ and $y$.
+Then, if $B$ is the set of branch-times and $\ell(t)$ is the number of lineages in the genealogy at time $t$, upon this summation, \zcref{eq:obsc-filter-reg,eq:obsc-filter-sing} become \begin{mathsize}{9pt}{10pt}